 Most tap water and bottled water is high in dissolved minerals, and the gradual build up of these minerals in the soil will cause your plants to become sickly.
 Contrary to popular belief, boiling the water first doesn’t help.
 You need water which is low in Total Dissolved Solids (TDS), such as rainwater or distilled water.
 TDS is typically measured in parts per million (ppm), and most carnivorous plants require under 100 ppm (and ideally much lower) for healthy growth.

-Good TDS readers are inexpensive, and by buying one of the many readers available on Amazon you’ll be able to easily test the TDS of your water.
+Good TDS readers are inexpensive, and you can buy a TDS reader on Amazon to easily test your water at home.
 If - like most growers - you live in an area where the tap water is unsuitable, what can you do?

 Thanks for reading!
 Feel free to get in touch via email if you’ve got any questions, comments, or requests.